devranaydinoglu/enhanced-save-plugin/README.md

 #### 2. Make actors, objects, and actor components detectable by ESS

-Implement the EssSavableInterface to actors, objects, and actor components for them to be considered by ESS.
+Implement the EssSavableInterface to actors, objects, and actor components and add an `EssGuid` variable of type `Guid` for them to be considered by ESS.

 #### 3. Mark variables